Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Homogenous Gates

-\end{theorem} \begin{IEEEproof} A lower bound on energy consumption over all realization circuits (graphs) and all $n$-input boolean functions can be obtained by minimizing the above realization-specific bound over all realizations and $n$-input functions:
+\end{theorem} \begin{IEEEproof} A lower bound on energy consumption over all realization circuits (graphs) and all $n$-input boolean functions can be obtained by minimizing the realization-specific bound from Lemma \ref{lem:eLBuniformGraph} over all realizations and $n$-input functions:

 where the last equality follows because for each formula there is a gate tree and vice versa.